marcobeierer/wordpress-linkchecker/src/readme.txt

 1. List of broken links found by the Link Checker.

 == Changelog ==

+= 1.15.0 =
+*Release Date - 21th July, 2018*
+- Export result as CSV file for users of the professional version.
+- Result is saved on server for customers of the professional version.
+So the same result can be downloaded by multiple users or with multiple browsers.
+- Added hint how to change scheduler email address.

 = 1.14.0 =
 *Release Date - 15th July, 2018*